VishalB210/Carisurg_MedTech_Pathways_Portfolio/README.md

 # CariSurg MedTech Pathways Portfolio

 This repository contains my portfolio work for the CariSurg MedTech Pathways Programme 2026.
-It includes healthcare data cleaning, clinical data visualization, clinical context writing, digital triage workflow design, and research proposal development focused on AI-assisted emergency department triage.
+It includes healthcare data cleaning, clinical data visualization, clinical context writing, digital triage workflow design, research proposal development, workflow mapping, stakeholder analysis, and AI safety/risk analysis focused on AI-assisted emergency department triage.

 ---

 ## Who This Project Is For

 This repository is intended for CariSurg tutors, reviewers, and anyone interested in beginner-friendly healthcare AI portfolio work.
-It is designed to show how emergency triage data can be cleaned, explored, documented, and connected to clinical decision-making.
+It is designed to show how emergency triage data can be cleaned, explored, documented, connected to clinical decision-making, and developed into a practical healthcare AI proposal.

 ---